Skip to contents

 env_centered_id <- which.min(rowSums(abs(env_centered^2)))

-rm(env_values)Personally I would consider the ‘pop centered’ population to be the most important required site to center a design off of.
-However, it can suffer from sampling bias, and you may want to sense check that the recorded populations are de-duplicated to accomodate this reality.
+Personally, I would consider the ‘pop-centred’ population to be the most important site to centre a design.
+However, it can suffer from sampling bias, and you may want to check that the recorded populations are deduplicated to account for this.

 # geographic centroid was pt 47